FreeLeh/docs/freedb/protocols.md

 Authorization: Bearer TOKEN
 ```

-If everything works well, you will get response like this:
+If everything works well, you will get a response like this:
 ```
 /*O_o*/
 freeleh({"version":"0.6","reqId":"0","status":"ok","sig":"880399325","table":{"cols":[{"id":"B","label":"name","type":"string"},{"id":"C","label":"age","type":"number","pattern":"General"},{"id":"D","label":"date of birth","type":"date","pattern":"m-d-yyyy"}],"rows":[{"c":[{"v":"name1"},{"v":10.0,"f":"10"},{"v":"Date(1999,0,1)","f":"1-1-1999"}]},{"c":[{"v":"name2"},{"v":11.0,"f":"11"},{"v":"Date(2000,0,1)","f":"1-1-2000"}]},{"c":[{"v":"name3"},{"v":12.0,"f":"12"},{"v":"Date(2001,0,1)","f":"1-1-2001"}]}],"parsedNumHeaders":0}});
 ```

-Before we can process the response, we need to discard any character that comes before the first `{` character and those
+Before we can process the response, we need to discard any character that comes before the first `{` character and
-that comes after the last `}` character, after we discard those characters we will get a valid JSON string.
+those that come after the last `}` character, after we discard those characters we will get a valid JSON string.

 ```
 {"version":"0.6","reqId":"0","status":"ok","sig":"880399325","table":{"cols":[{"id":"B","label":"name","type":"string"},{"id":"C","label":"age","type":"number","pattern":"General"},{"id":"D","label":"date of birth","type":"date","pattern":"m-d-yyyy"}],"rows":[{"c":[{"v":"name1"},{"v":10.0,"f":"10"},{"v":"Date(1999,0,1)","f":"1-1-1999"}]},{"c":[{"v":"name2"},{"v":11.0,"f":"11"},{"v":"Date(2000,0,1)","f":"1-1-2000"}]},{"c":[{"v":"name3"},{"v":12.0,"f":"12"},{"v":"Date(2001,0,1)","f":"1-1-2001"}]}],"parsedNumHeaders":0}}
 ```

-`.table.cols` contains the list of column info object that we included in the `SELECT` clause with in the same order of appearance.
+`.table.cols` contain the list of column info objects that we included in the `SELECT` clause in the same order
+of appearance.

-`.table.rows` contains the list of row object.
-The value of a i-th row can be accessed via `.table.rows[i].c` key.
+`.table.rows` contain the list of row objects.
+The value of a `i`-th row can be accessed via `.table.rows[i].c` key.
 Inside of the row value object you will find `c` and `f` key, where `c` corresponds to the formatted value while `f`
 corresponds to the raw value.

+To parse the value, use `f` value if possible and fallback to `v` value and convert the value to your language native
+type.

 ## Key-Value (KV) Store

 KV Store is a data structure that can map a key to a value (similar to a hash map).

 We will build KV Store on top of our Row Store.
-The row data schema for each record looks like this (in PyFreeDB model):
+The row data schema for each record looks like this (in `PyFreeDB` model):
 ```
 class Entry(models.Model):
     key = models.StringField()